 In the meantime, Citizens Advice offer one-to-one help with cutting the cost of fuel bills, and offer advice on agreeing repayment schedules.

 The industry used to have its own advice centre Homeheat but it closed in June 2016.
 Those seeking information about the Warm Home Discount and other grants and benefits are now advised to contact their supplier directly.
 While those looking for information about more general energy efficiency, or energy saving, measures can contact the Energy Saving Trust.

 Energy efficiency deals and freebies

-The ECO Affordable Warmth Scheme provides funding for households that are difficult to make energy efficient - like older properties with solid walls - and for households that suffer from fuel poverty.
+The ECO Affordable Warmth Obligation provides funding for households that are difficult to make energy efficient - like older properties with solid walls or insufficient insulation.

 It provides new energy efficient boilers, cavity wall insulation, roof insulation and solid wall insulation at reduced or no cost to qualifying households.

 Scotland, Wales and Northern Ireland each have their own version of the above schemes.

 Scotland's Home Energy Efficiency Programme started in 2015 and is set to last for up to seven years.
 It works in a similar way to the ECO Affordable Warmth Obligation, by funding councils to deliver energy efficiency programmes for homes suffering from fuel poverty.

 In Wales, Nest covers the same people as its English counterpart.
 It also offers referrals to other schemes that offer low- and no-cost energy improvements for those who don't qualify.